ctphoenix/Python-Course-Material/chapter10.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:bc061bf4aa
 ## Exercise 1

-In Part 2 of this case study, we will primarily use the two models we recently discussed: generalized linear regression and random forests in turn to perform prediction and classification.
-We will use linear regression to predict revenue, and logistic regression to classify whether a movie made a profit.
-Random forests come equipped with both a regression and classification mode, and we will use both of them to predict revenue and whether or not a movie made a profit.
+In Part 2 of this case study, we will primarily use the two models we recently discussed: linear/logistic regression and random forests to perform prediction and classification.
+We will use linear regression to predict revenue, and logistic regression to classify whether a movie was profitable.

 In this exercise, we will fit our regression models to predict movie revenue.
-We will also print the cross-validated correlation between the predicted values and true revenue, and determine the more important variables from the random forests regression fit.
+We will also print the cross-validated accuracy between the predicted values and true revenue, and determine the more important variables from the random forests regression fit.

 *** =instructions
-- Call an instance of `LinearRegression()`, and store as `linear_regression`.
+- Call an instance of `LinearRegression()`, and assign the output to `linear_regression`.
-- Call an instance of `RandomForestRegressor()` with `max_depth=4` and, `random_state=0`, and store as `forest_regression`.
+- Call an instance of `RandomForestRegressor()` with `max_depth=4` and, `random_state=0`, and assign the output to `forest_regression`.
-- Using both classifiers, call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `regression_outcome` with 10 cross-validation folds.
+- Call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `regression_outcome` with 10 cross-validation folds.
     - Store the predictions as `linear_regression_predicted` and `forest_regression_predicted`, respectively.
 - Call `pearsonr()` to compare the accuracy of `regression_outcome` and your cross-validated predictions.
-How well do these perform?
+    - Consider: how well do these models perform?
-- Code is provided below to inspect which variables appear to be the most important for predicting profitability according to the random forest model.
-Which variables are most important?
+- Code is provided below to determine which variables appear to be the most important for predicting profitability according to the random forest model.
+    - Consider: which variables are most important?

 *** =hint
 - This exercise makes heavy use of `sklearn` functions.
-Feel free to consult its manuals for help.
+Feel free to consult its online documentation for help.

 *** =pre_exercise_code
 ```{python}